A Better Today

 There are many reasons for this, though, beyond simply learning the behavior.
-As these children are more likely to experience trauma, neglect and abuse, they have utmost need for coping skills to process these challenging experiences.
-Unfortunately, if their parents are in active addiction, it is unlikely that they develope healthy coping skills.
+As these children are more likely to experience trauma, neglect, and abuse, they have the utmost need for coping skills to process these challenging experiences.
+Unfortunately, if their parents are in active addiction, it is unlikely that they develop healthy coping skills.

 Unfortunately, when trauma is processed improperly in this way, it is likely to create Post Traumatic Stress Disorder (PTSD).
 It shouldn’t be a surprise, then, that PTSD is a common underlying cause of addiction.